awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/ec2-clusters.rst

 ======================================

-Once the :ref:`distributed processing setup<gsprocessing_distributed_setup>` is complete, we can start the partition jobs.
-In summary this doc will provide instructions on how to setup the EC2 clusters and start GPartition jobs on EC2 cluster.
+Once the :ref:`distributed processing setup<gsprocessing_distributed_setup>` is complete, you can start the partition jobs.
+In summary this doc will provide instructions on how to setup the EC2 cluster and start GPartition jobs on EC2 cluster.

 Create a GraphStorm Cluster